 How to Control Volume on Your Amazon Fire Stick

-Trying to manage remotes in 2021 feels like trying to handle bills.
-Thankfully, if you’re using a Fire Stick to stream your favorite shows and movies, you can take it on yourself to reduce the number of remote controls and gaming controllers that are probably flooding your living room.
+Trying to manage remotes in 2022 feels like trying to handle bills.
+Thankfully, if you’re using a Fire Stick to stream your favorite shows and movies, you can take it upon yourself to reduce the number of remote controls and gaming controllers that are probably flooding your living room.

 Depending on which Fire Stick model you own, you may have a remote that already controls your volume.
 If you don’t, that’s okay too.
 In this guide, you’ll see all the options you have to control how your Fire Stick works to change the volume.
 Let’s get started!